leopacman/MyTvShowOrganizer/README.md

 History:

+Version 20150804.1
+-'Next Episode' function will run automatically.

-Version 20150730.1
+Version 20150801.1
--Correct an Issue that Update was returning an Trust Not Granted error.
+-Correct an Issue that Update was returning a Trust Not Granted error.
--If you are having this error, try uninstall and reinstall a new version.

 Version 20150724.1
 -Corrected AddNewShow function not Displaying correct message box in some cases.
 -Others minor display corrections.
 -Added link for Newest Tv-Shows 'Additions' on Mouse Right-click menu.

 Version 20150721.1
 -corrected minor bugs.